operating-function/pallas/doc/COG.md

 -   `[%cog %spin fan] -> IO Pid`: Starts a cog and returns its cog id.

--   `[%cog %send pid fan] -> IO Nat`: Sends the fan value to pid, returning afterwards. `%recv`/`%send` are special in that they always both execute atomically; you'll never have one without the other in the event log.
+-   `[%cog %send pid channel fan] -> IO Nat`: Sends the fan value to pid on a channel, returning afterwards. `%send`/`%recv` operate on word64 channels, which allow two different cogs to maintain separate message streams that don't interact with each other. `%recv`/`%send` are special in that they always both execute atomically; you'll never have one without the other in the event log.

     The returned nat is 0 if the message was sent successfully, and 1 if the cog crashed.

--   `[%cog %recv] -> IO (Pid, Fan)`: Waits for a message from another process.
+-   `[%cog %recv channel] -> IO (Pid, Fan)`: Waits for a message to be sent on to this cog on the given numeric channel.

 -   `[%cog %stop pid] -> IO (Maybe CogState)`: If the cog does not exist, immediately returns None.
 Otherwise, stops and removes the cog from